Frequently Asked Questions

 Can I transfer the SFU Community Economic Development courses to another university if I want to continue my studies in economic development?

 Yes!
 At the moment, the only post secondary institution who officially accepts our courses as transferable is the University of Cape Breton.
-Read our blog for more information about this arrangement.
+Read our announcement for more information about this arrangement.
 However, if you are thinking of continuing in another institution, we recommend you talk to them directly about your plans.